Making a complaint

 - Private hospitals that belong to the Independent Healthcare Association (IHA) (Tel: 020 7793 4620) should follow its code of practice.
 The IHA can offer patients advice on the complaints process.

-Complaints about an individual speech and language therapist
+Complaints about an individual SLT

 You can also complain to the Health Service Ombudsman if you are unhappy with the outcome of a local NHS complaints procedure or to the Care Quality Commission with respect to a complaint made to an independent healthcare provider.